 - Step 1.
 Open AndroidFileTransfer.dmg.
 Then drag and drop the Android File Transfer app in the Applications folder contained in the Finder.
 Open the Android File Transfer (a notification might pop up with a warning that the app was downloaded from a non-trusted source, but click Open anyways.)

 - Step 2.
 Go ahead and connect the mobile device to the Mac by using a USB cable.
-Android File Transfer ought to open automatically (though you may need to manually open it at times).
+Android File Transfer should open automatically (though you may need to open it at times manually).

 - Step 3.
 On the Android device, set the USB mode to "File Transfer/MTP mode".
 On most phones and tablets, a notification appears upon establishing a USB connection which allows you to access the USB settings page.